arquivo/image-search-api/README.md

-# PwaImageSearch
+# ImageSearchAPI
-SOLR imagesearch API repository
+Web app that acts as an API proxy of Apache Solr taht contains web archived images.